Are your homemade pickles too sour or vinegary? Here’s how to prevent and fix over-fermented pickles!

-Stevia can be nearly 300 times sweeter than sugar and therefore should only be used in small amounts.
+Stevia can be nearly 300 times sweeter than sugar and should only be used in small amounts.
 Many choose stevia because it does not have calories or artificial ingredients, making it healthier than actual sugar.

-The folks at Healthy Canning suggest using only 1/2 teaspoon at a time.
-Let the pickles sit for some time before tasting and continue to add stevia until they reach the desired flavor.
+The folks at Healthy Canning suggest using only ½ teaspoon at a time.
+Let the pickles sit for some time before tasting, and continue to add stevia until they reach the desired flavor.

 Why eat Fermented Pickles?

-There are many benefits to eating pickles that were made with vinegar.
+There are many benefits to eating pickles that are made with vinegar.
 Pickles and their juice are packed with antioxidants.
 Pickles in vinegar can also lower blood pressure and reduce heartburn.
 Vinegar also has a glucose-lowering effect which can help to slightly lower your blood pressure.